MarkTLite/flask-blog/README.md

 # Flaskr Blog
 A blog application done to apply core concepts as learned from the official flask documentation.
 It involved:

-- Blog (Users are able to register, log in, create posts, and edit or delete their own posts.)
+- REST API (Users are able to register, log in, create posts, and edit or delete their own posts.)
 - Authentication, registering blueprints, sessions and cookies, protected routes.
+- SQLite database for users and posts
 - Template views
-- SQLite database for users and posts
 - Tests
 - Deployment or packaging and installing the application on other computers.<br/>